-The saga of how Port Elizabeth acquired an unsuitable dam on a trickle of a river as its primary water supply in the 1860s, is explained in this blog.
-Coupled to these considerations was the fact that the water was not potable, should have raised warning flags.
-Perhaps it is emblematic of the era where visions were limited by parsimony and despite the Council’s laudable motives, its chosen solution never stood the test of time.
+The saga of how Port Elizabeth acquired an unsuitable dam on a trickle of a river as its first primary water supply in the 1860s, is explained in this blog.
+Sadly after a few decades the water became saline and no longer potable.
+Perhaps this venture was emblematic of the era where vision was limited by parsimony and where, despite the Council’s laudable motives, was doomed to failure.

-For all that, the Town Council did protect the interests of its residents by not financing the project itself and when bankruptcy did occur, no losses were borne by the denizens of the town.
+For all that, the Town Council did protect the interests of its residents by not financing the project itself.
+So, when bankruptcy did occur, no losses were borne by the denizens of the town.

 Main picture: Opening the value at the Frames Dam in 1863